sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ## Nested models

-Instance of `SymbolicModel` is just an `nn.Module` and you can use it as such.
+Instance of `SymbolicModel` is just an `torch.nn.Module` and you can use it as such.
 This means you can use it anywhere, including another `SymbolicModel` or vanilla model.
 Create new models, using the existing ones.
 Here we create a model that calculates how similar are two feature maps generated